eProsima/Fast-DDS-docs/docs/fastdds/use_cases/reduce_memory/reduce_memory.rst

 Limiting Resources
 ^^^^^^^^^^^^^^^^^^^^^^^
 The :ref:`resourcelimitsqospolicy` controls the resources that the service can use in order to meet the requirements imposed.
 Limit the resources to the application's needs.

-* |max_samples|: Configures the maximum number of samples that the DataWriter or DataReader can manage across all the instances associated with it.
-In other words, it represents the maximum samples that the middleware can store for a DataReader or DataWriter.
+* |max_samples|: Configures the maximum number of samples that the :ref:`dds_layer_publisher_dataWriter` or :ref:`dds_layer_publisher_dataWriter` can manage across all the instances associated with it, i.e. it represents the maximum samples that the middleware can store for a DataReader or DataWriter.
 * |max_instances|: Configures the maximum number of instances that a DataWriter or DataWriter can manage.
 * |max_samples_per_instance|: Controls the maximum number of samples within an instance  that the DataWriter or DataReader can manage.